WorkshopDudes/ecmascript-workshop/src/01-classes/Readme.md

 # Classes

+JavaScript classes (ECMAScript 6) provide a much simpler and clearer syntax to create objects and deal with inheritance.
+The class syntax in ECMAScript 6 is not introducing a new object-oriented inheritance model to JavaScript.
+Under the hood, ECMAScript 6 classes are not something that is radically new.
+They mainly provide more convenient syntax to create old-school constructor functions.

 ## Prerequisite: Understanding JavaScript Objects

 Almost everything in JavaScript are objects (including functions and arrays), except for primitives: